Welcome to our grammar lesson about the Spanish word aunque.

 We’d go to the beach even if it was cold. (“hiciera” is Imperfect Subjunctive)

 We just have to think whether the next verb in the sentence should be in Indicative or Subjunctive Mood.

-Take this short Quiz to test your knowledge about Spanish word “aunque”!:
+Take this short Quiz to test your knowledge about “aunque”:

 The following sentences include the word “aunque”.

 Fill the gaps choosing between the options in brackets (the first option in Present Indicative, the second option in Present Subjunctive):

 1) Aunque ___ (llueve / llueva), voy a ir a la playa.

 Even though it rains, I’m going to the beach.

 2) Aunque ___ (llueve / llueva), voy a ir a la playa.